PX4/PX4-Devguide/flow_lidar_inav_setup.md

-# Optical flow and LIDAR-Lite
+# INAV Optical flow and LIDAR-Lite

 This page shows you how to set up the PX4Flow and a LIDAR-Lite for position estimation in the INAV position estimator.
 A short video demonstrating a position hold can be seen here:
 * [indoor](https://www.youtube.com/watch?v=MtmWYCEEmS8)